EorEquis/ASCOM-Dahua-Profile-Switch/ASCOM Dahua Profile Switch/README.txt

 * 1.0.2 - Fix an issue w/ SetSwitchValue() causing conformance to fail.
 * 1.1.0	- First working multi-camera version

-Note :
+Note for users of Sequence Generator Pro 4.x:

-Because of the weird way SGP v4 handles switches, it will insist on connecting BEFORE you are given an opportunity to configure the switch.
+Because of the weird way SGP v4 currently handles switches, it will insist on connecting BEFORE you are given an opportunity to configure the switch.
 This will result in a long delay starting SGP, and unpredictable behaviour after it finally starts.